a-g-mikulsky/NBA-Salary-and-Performance-Analysis-2025-2026/README.md

  - The salary distribution was skewed to the right, reflecting that the majority of players make a similar amount, less than $10 million per year, while some highly-paid players make almost $60 million per year.
  - Points per game is linked much more heavily to a player's salary than any other stat.
- - Games Played, Assist-Tunover Ratio, and 3pt FG Percentage had little correlation with player salary.
+ - Games Played, Assist-Turnover Ratio, and 3pt FG Percentage had little correlation with player salary.
  - A small majority of the variation in a players salary can be explained by using a linear regression model with a player's performance statistics.

+---

+## Skills Demonstrated

+- Exploratory Data Analysis (EDA)
+- Data Cleaning and Preprocessing
+- Data Visualization
+- Multiple Linear Regression
+- Feature Selection
+- Regression Diagnostics
+- Statistical Analysis
+- Predictive Modeling

 ---